Rouen Cathedral: Butter Tower

 The Butter Tower was constructed between 1488 and 1506, in a late Gothic Flamboyant style.
 It received its popular name because donors to the tower were given dispensation to consume butter and milk during Lent.
 The dense decoration of the tower emphasises its height; tall pointed niches for sculpture, buttresses decorated with tracery, pinnacles, gables and arches.
 At the top, the square plan of the tower becomes an octagon, with an ornate stone crown.

-A bell for the Butter Tower, named George l'Amboise in honor of the Cardinal, was completed in 1501.
+A bell for the Butter Tower, named Georges d'Amboise in honor of the Cardinal, was completed in 1501.
 It cracked in 1786 and was melted down during the French Revolution.

 Lantern tower and spire

 A central lantern tower over the transept is a tradition of Gothic architecture in Normandy.
 The lantern tower with its flèche, or spire is placed over the transept, almost in the centre of the cathedral, and is 151 meters high, the tallest of the three towers.
-The first two levels of the lantern tower. were built in the 13th century.
+The first two levels of the lantern tower were built in the 13th century.
 The original Gothic spire was destroyed by fire in 1514, and rebuilt in 1544 in wood and lead by the master builder Robert Becquet.
 The next builder, Rouland Le Roux, consolidated the first two levels of the lantern tower and added flamboyant decoration and sculpture.